-Faculty and staff at UBC have a few different options for saving files in a secure location.
+Faculty and staff at UBC have a few options for saving files securely.

 On the Vancouver campus, the Home Drive is usually the H Drive.

-Note: If you are using a Windows-based computer and have files on your Home Drive, you can always make files or folders available offline by right-clicking on the file or folder and select “Always available offline”.
-By following this additional step you can store files in your Home Drive and have them automatically backed-up/synched when you have reconnected to the network.
+Note: If you are using a Windows-based computer and have files on your Home Drive, you can always make files or folders available offline by right-clicking on the file or folder and selecting “Always available offline”.
+Following this additional step, you can store files in your Home Drive and have them automatically backed up/synched when you have reconnected to the network.
 As per FIPPA (BC Law) and UBC Policy, remember to ensure that your laptop is encrypted.

 On the Okanagan campus, the Home Drive is usually the F drive (Novell).

-Files saved onto UBC network storage solutions (e.g. Workspace, TeamShare, or Home Drive) are automatically backed up on a nightly basis.
-Using a UBC approved service for storing and sharing documents with personal information is important, because these services are hosted in Canada, making them FIPPA compliant.
+Files saved onto UBC network storage solutions TeamShare, or Home Drive) are automatically backed up on a nightly basis.
+Using a UBC-approved service for storing and sharing documents with personal information is important because these services are hosted in Canada, making them FIPPA compliant.